Album of the Year (Faith No More album): Artwork and title

-Touring
+Touring and promotion

-As with previous albums, it was supported by a large scale tour that covered various countries, lasting from April 1997 to December 1997.
-During April 1998, the band reconvened for three festival dates in Spain and Portugal.
-These would end up being their last shows in over 10 years, as they announced their split later that month.
+Album of the Year was supported by a large scale tour that covered various regions, including Australia, New Zealand, Japan, Europe and North America.
+It lasted from April 1997 to December 1997, and unlike previous tours with Patton, did not cover Latin America.
+The performances in April 1997 were the band's first in over a year, as they had not played any shows during 1996.
+Artists that Faith No More shared bills with in 1997 include the Bloodhound Gang, Coal Chamber, Creed, Days of the New, Flapjack, Foo Fighters, Godsmack, Helmet, Jimmie's Chicken Shack, Our Lady Peace, Machine Head, Marilyn Manson, Megadeth, The Nixons, Rollins Band, Seven Mary Three, Silverchair, Sugar Ray and Veruca Salt, among others.
+During early April 1998, Faith No More reconvened for three festival dates in Spain and Portugal.
+These would end up being their last shows in over 10 years, as they announced their split on April 19, 1998.
+For these shows in early 1998, the band wore casual clothing, in contrast to the shows from the previous year, where they wore funereal-style clothing.
+Faith No More had originally been scheduled to support Aerosmith on their 1998 European tour for Nine Lives, but these plans were cancelled following their breakup.

 When the album was released in mid-1997, Mike Bordin was called in to perform with Ozzy Osbourne for that year's edition of Ozzfest, which ran from May 24 to July 1.
 This resulted in Robin Guy (of the band Rachel Stamp) filling in on drums for Bordin during a UK Top of the Pops performance on May 30, as well as an absence of any Faith No More shows during the month of June.
-Shortly after he returned from Ozzfest, the band had to cancel four July dates in Europe, so Bordin could attend the birth of his first daughter in San Francisco.
+Shortly after Bordin returned from Ozzfest, the band had to cancel four July dates in Europe, so Bordin could attend the birth of his first daughter in San Francisco.